 If you google “how to start a blog,” you will get about 650,000,000 results in .55 seconds.
-Spoiler alert – this information is already on the internet.
-But it was hard for me to figure out from most tutorials I read.
+Spoiler alert – this information I’m about to share is already on the internet.
+But it was super hard for me to figure out from most tutorials I read.
 Maybe I’m just slow.
-Or maybe there was nothing that really clearly spelled everything out.
+Or maybe nothing I read was really clearly spelled out for beginners.
 Who knows!

 ANYWAY, I’ve tried to compile it all into one, easy to understand guide, that will leave you feeling like: